-Few of the things I found unique were the jewelry stores lined up close to the Ponte Vecchio bridge.
+A few of the things I found unique were the jewelry stores lined up close to the Ponte Vecchio bridge.
 They look like a big wooden box of ancient collections while closed.

 Piazza della Signoria, Firenze

 Piazza della Signoria is an L-shaped square in front of the Palazzo Vecchio.
-It hosts some important statues, hercules and restaurants.
+It hosts some important statues, Hercules and restaurants.

 Historical Buildings in Florence

 Formally called the Cattedrale di Santa Maria del Fiore.
-It is also called the Duomo di Firenze, meaning Cathedral of Florence in English.
+It is also called the Duomo di Firenze, meaning the Cathedral of Florence in English.
 Duomo literally translates as Cathedral.